-Let's discuss GitHub and the command line (CLI) tool that is available.
-I'll be covering how you can install the on your Windows machine using various different techniques.
+Let's discuss GitHub and the available command line (CLI) tool that you can use to interact with your GitHub repositories.
+In this blog post we will how you can install the tool on your Windows machine using various techniques.

 What is GitHub CLI for?

-The GitHub command line (CLI) tool can be used to carry out tasks relating to pull requests, issues and other GitHub tasks to your terminal.
-Meaning if you are working with code within your terminal and need to carry out a task with GitHub you don't have to leave that terminal session.
+The GitHub command line (CLI) tool can carry tasks relating to pull requests, issues and other GitHub tasks to your terminal.
+If you are working with code within your terminal and need to carry out a task with GitHub, you don't have to leave that terminal session.

 Each command starts with gh.